Power Systems Management

 In today's technology driven world, energy generation, storage and transmission/distribution play a key role in keeping society moving.
 This can range from the very big - the electrical transmission grid - to the very small, such as powering your watch or phone.
 As consumer electronics become more efficient, communities tend towards having more in-home devices and thus the overall demand is increasing.
 It is this balance between energy supply and demand that must be maintained sustainably to provide a reliable and green energy service.
 Understanding the basics of how we create, store, and move electricity in basic systems provides the first step to understanding much more complex power systems, and thus is the first step in making our energy consumption sustainable.

 As with all designs, one must consider the tradeoffs associated with typical components.
-In general, a systems-level design for anything that requires electrical power consists of the following: a power source, power management, energy storage and, of course, the load needing power.
+In general, a systems-level design for anything that requires electrical power consists of the following: a power source, power management (or conditioning), energy storage and, of course, the load needing power.
 To create sustainable systems, each design decision must be considered for its pro's and con's.
 For example, residential solar power may seem like an obvious solution to move towards a more sustainable power grid.
 However, unless the home is also equipped with energy storage, there is no way to control when this generation is supplying the grid, which was not made to withstand such quick ramp rates.
 Solar generation tends to cut-off just prior to or during peak demand, leading to insufficient supply and power failure along the grid.
 The inclusion of batteries, though more expensive, will alleviate this problem but results in a detrimental environmental impact at end of life.